prettydiff/webserver/readme.md

    * If a service at a given vanity domain requires separate ports for secure and insecure services then specify the secure port with `secure` as the top level domain, as demonstrated in the following code example.
 * The *redirect_internal* stores an object where each key name is a supported domain name.
 Each value is an object storing HTTP request destination and redirection pairs for within the domain.
    * Wildcard support exists if a HTTP request destination terminates with an asterisk, as demonstrated in the following code example.
 Static HTTP request destinations are evaluated before wildcard requests.
-* The *service_port* stores port numbers each representing the listener for insecure and encrypted connections.
+* The *service_port* stores port numbers.
+   * *service_port.dashboard* launches a TLS server to monitor connections, status, and a variety of other real time data.
+If this is absent or receives a non-numeric value it will not be used.
+   * *service_port.open* launches a TCP server for connections from protocols like HTTP and WS.
+   * *service_port.secure* launches a TLS server for encrypted connections like HTTPS and WSS.

 Here is an example `config.json` file: